School Business Management

-from a local authority school-based model to a centrally funded academy model.
-The School Business Manager role has evolved from the school bursar and school secretary and SBMs are now senior members of non-teaching staff responsible for the business management of schools - all the administrative and logistical aspects of running a school efficiently and effectively.
+The School Business Management (SBM) profession has risen quickly in recent years, particularly as the majority of schools in England move from a local authority school-based model to a centrally funded academy model.
+The role of a School Business Manager has also evolved from school bursar and school secretary to include senior management of all administrative and logistical aspects of running a school efficiently.

-Follow the links below to read more about each qualification and search for an ILM Centre near you.
+Follow the links below to read more about each qualification:

 *All ILM qualifications are awarded by The City and Guilds of London Institute which was founded in 1878 and is incorporated by Royal Charter.